An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 Second, and to reiterate, it makes no check that your model is well specified.
 The best starting place for a calculation of effects is always a well-specified model; users should complete this before obtaining inferences.
 See the citations at the beginning of the vignette for places to start.

-treatments are counterfactuals, and we are loathe to limit the ability
+However, shock histories are hypothetical, and we are loathe to limit

-of a user to specify a counterfactual, consistent or not.
-We leave it in
+the ability of a user to specify a counterfactual, consistent or not.
+We

 simplifies the job of the time series analyst in obtaining a variety of